Tips for Taps Blog

 Low pH levels (below 5) can have seriously harmful health effects on local wildlife like fish and pets.

-If you’re tap water pH is too low (below 6) you may consider any one of several known treatment solutions in order to raise the pH of your drinking water.
+If your tap water pH is too low (below 6) you may consider any one of several known treatment solutions in order to raise the pH of your drinking water.

 - Installing a water softener to add alkali-rich compounds into your water